bikisaikia/ardue/Building-Ardublockly.md

 python package/build_pyinstaller.py
 ```

-The optional flag `mac` can be provided, but the operating systems should be automatically detected.
+The optional command line argument `mac` can be provided, but the operating systems should be automatically detected.

 This will remove any previous build directory, and rebuild it.